grantmx/smug-php-uploader/README.md

 # smug-php-uploader BETA
-SmugMug PHP Uploder Code for Photo Booths
+SmugMug PHP Uploder Code for Photo Booths.
 This is totally BETA and super sipmle in it's approach.

 In both the index.php and upload.php you'll need to replace:
  * <API KEY> with one provided by SmugMug: http://www.smugmug.com/hack/apikeys